eremit4/eremit4-blog/content/posts/adversary-tracking/mycelial-mage/index.md

 The investigation focused on exposing how a Spanish-speaking phishing kit operates in practice: how credentials are captured, how exfiltration channels evolve, and how infrastructure is provisioned, segmented, and selectively reused.
 Across multiple deployments, the evidence points to a service-oriented ecosystem rather than isolated or bespoke campaigns.

 Disposable hosting layers coexist with reused exfiltration endpoints, a pattern consistent with phishing-as-a-service models.
 Structural overlap is observable without requiring assumptions about centralized control or shared operators.
-TThe data supports correlation at the tooling and service level, not attribution of specific actors.
+The data supports correlation at the tooling and service level, not attribution of specific actors.

 This boundary is intentional.
 While future work may pivot on strings, linguistic markers, or underground reuse to explore actor identity, this scroll remains confined to mechanics and infrastructure.
 Understanding how the operation functions is a prerequisite for any attempt to understand who stands behind it.